Abstract for the 2019 HEI Annual Conference

 Traffic-related air pollution and birth weight: the roles of noise, placental function, green space, physical activity, and socioeconomic status (FRONTIER)

 Results & Conclusions.
-FRONTIER will generate vigorous evidence base as well as practical information for implementing finely-targeted regulations and mitigation actions to tackle effects of air pollution on fetal growth.
+FRONTIER is now in the recruitment phase.
+It will generate a vigorous evidence base for implementing finely-targeted regulations to tackle effects of air pollution on fetal growth.

-Poster by Dadvand, Sunyer et al, 2018 HEI Annual Conference
+Poster by Dadvand, Sunyer et al., 2019 HEI Annual Conference